Rick Roberts (musician)

 Richard James Roberts (born August 31, 1949) is an American country rock and soft rock singer-songwriter who recorded with many influential artists over several genres.
-He is best known as a founding member and lead singer of Firefall from 1974 to 1981, as well as his work with The Flying Burrito Brothers on their 1971 self-titled album.
+He is best known as a founding member and lead singer of Firefall from 1974 to 1981, as well as for his work with the Flying Burrito Brothers on their 1971 self-titled album.
 He also recorded two solo albums, Windmills in 1972 and She Is a Song in 1973.

 Career

 In the fall of 1981, Roberts played dates in tandem with fellow former Burrito Brother Chris Hillman.

 In 1985, he was a member of "A 20th Anniversary Tribute to The Byrds", a band co-founded by ex-Byrds Gene Clark and Michael Clarke.
-The group also originally included former members of The Band, Richard Manuel and Rick Danko, as well as Blondie Chaplin and John York (who was Chris Hillman's replacement in The Byrds in 1968).
+The group also originally included former members of the Band, Richard Manuel and Rick Danko, as well as Blondie Chaplin and John York (who was Chris Hillman's replacement in the Byrds in 1968).
 The band generated controversy through public confusion in relation to the original Byrds, at times being billed at some venues as "The Byrds".

 In 1987, he teamed up with ex-Eagle Randy Meisner in the short lived Roberts-Meisner Band and then rejoined his bandmates in Firefall from 1989 to 1992.
 But he was sidelined due to health issues for a number of years before eventually returning to the road as a solo act.
-In 2010 he returned to music and released three 4-song-EPs on iTunes - 'Phases'; 'Same Mirror, Different Images' and 'Full Bloom' (the latter having two different track listings) - and launched his website and in the summer and fall of 2019, he toured together with fellow Firefaller Larry Burnett.
+In 2010 he returned to music and released three 4-song-EPs on iTunes - Phases; Same Mirror, Different Reflections, and Full Bloom (the latter having two different track listings) - and launched his website and in the summer and fall of 2019, he toured together with fellow Firefaller Larry Burnett.